Skip to main content

 Duration and depth of initial therapy

-After achieving their first remission, myeloma patients experience their first relapse at variable intervals.
-The duration and depth of a patient’s response to frontline therapy is often predictive of long-term efficacy in managing myeloma, and helps guide the selection of the next course of treatment.
-Patients who achieve MRD-negativity status tend to have better PFS.
+The duration and depth of a patient’s response to frontline therapy are often predictive of long-term efficacy in managing myeloma, and help guide the selection of the patient’s next course of treatment.
+Duration of response (DoR) is the length of time from onset of remission to disease progression.
+Depth of response (DpR) is a predictor of statistically superior outcomes, including prolonged PFS and overall survival (OS) in patients achieving at least a very good partial response (VGPR) during treatment.
+Patients who achieve MRD-negativity tend to have better PFS.

 Biochemical relapse